CT (Computed Tomography) Ablation

 Why do I need an ablation?

-Previous investigations have demonstrated a tumour that requires treatment using either heat (microwave ablation) or ice (cryoablation) to destroy it.
+Previous investigations have demonstrated a tumour that requires treatment using either heat (Microwave Ablation) or ice (Cryoablation) to destroy it.

 What is an ablation?

 Microwave ablation involves the use of heat to cause destruction of cancer cells.
-Small needles are used and inserted into the tumour.
+Small needles are inserted into the tumour.
 The needles heat the adjacent tissue and cause thermal damage and eventual destruction of the cells.

 Where will the ablation be done and who will carry it out?

-The CT scanner uses X-rays to produce highly detailed image slices of the body which are used to guide a fine needle into the abnormal region ready for the ablation to take place.
+The ablation will be done using a CT scanner within the Radiology Department.
+The CT scanner uses X-rays to produce highly detailed image slices of the body, which are used to guide a fine needle into the tumour ready for the ablation to take place.

 How do I prepare for the procedure?

-Before your biopsy a pre-assessment conversation is required for the procedure and any preparations needed to be discussed with you.
-This may take place over the telephone or you may be sent an appointment to attend a clinic in the hospital.
-Please have a list of all your medications available.
-You will need a blood test before your ablation to check that you do not have an increased risk of bleeding following the ablation, and that your renal function is satisfactory.
+You will need a blood test before the procedure to check that you do not have an increased risk of bleeding following the ablation, and that your kidney function is satisfactory.
 The pre-assessment nurse will discuss this with you.

 Some blood-thinning medications may need to be stopped before the biopsy (we will let you know if this is the case for you) but please continue to take any pain or blood pressure medication as normal.

 Report to the area stated on your appointment letter (this may be the Radiology/Imaging Department or a Ward), where you will be asked to change into a hospital gown.
-A member of the anaesthetic team will meet with you at this stage to discuss what is involved and then the radiologist will discuss the procedure with you in full.

 You will need to stay in hospital overnight, so please bring an overnight bag with you.